 4. Choose the clip on the timeline to activate the editing toolkits.
 Navigate to Copy on the bottom toolkits row.

 Pro Tip: Sometimes, you want to boomerang a certain segment of an existing video.
 To get there, you need to move the playhead to the start position and press Split.
 Next, you move the playhead to the end position, and press Split again.
-Select the redundant clips and choose delete.
+Select the redundant clips and choose the delete option.

 5. Click Copy and press Reverse.
-By doing this, you can boomerang the existing video.
+By doing this, you can make a boomerang out of a video.
 If necessary, repeat step 6 many times to make the boomerang video longer.

-KineMaster is an ideal option for video editing amateurs to boomerang an existing video.
+KineMaster is an ideal option for video editing amateurs to boomerang an existing video on iPhone and Android smartphones.
 It offers plenty of advanced video editing toolkits ranging from picture overlay and voiceover to green screen and keyframe.
 As long as you are willing to invest a little time into sharpening your power of observation and studying the basic technique, a beginner can create mesmerizing boomerangs with KineMaster.

 1. Install KineMaster on your iPhone or Android.
 Open it up and press WLAN & Cellular on the pop-up notice that asks you to allow KineMaster to use the wireless data.